33 Reproducibility and workflow

 Exercises

-sample()call twice withoutset.seed().
+1. Run the same sample() call twice without set.seed().
 Do you get the same result?
-Now addset.seed(123)before each call.
-What changes? - Run
+Now add set.seed(123) before each call.
+What changes?

 33.8 The reproducibility stack

-Each layer solves a specific failure mode.
+Each layer solves one failure mode.
 Together, they make “works on my machine” a non-issue.

-The common thread is automation. here automates path construction. renv automates dependency tracking.
-Quarto automates the link between code and output. targets automates pipeline execution.
-Git automates change tracking.
-None of these tools require heroic discipline.
-They require a one-time setup cost, and then they work silently in the background, preventing the mistakes you would otherwise make by hand.
+The common thread across all of them is automation: here automates path construction, renv automates dependency tracking, Quarto automates the link between code and output, targets automates pipeline execution, and Git automates change tracking.
+Each requires a one-time setup cost and then runs automatically.

 33.9 Beyond renv: full-stack reproducibility

 renv captures R package versions.
-It does not capture R itself, system libraries (libcurl, GDAL, libxml2), or the C compiler.
-When your code depends on any of these, renv alone is not enough.
+It does not capture R itself, system libraries (libcurl, GDAL, libxml2), or the C compiler that built them.
+When your code depends on any of these (and spatial code, for instance, almost always depends on GDAL), renv alone leaves a gap.

-Docker solves this by bundling everything into a container: OS, R, system libraries, packages, your code.
+Docker fills it by bundling everything into a container: OS, R, system libraries, packages, your code.
 The Rocker project (rocker-project.org) provides pre-built R images:

 # Dockerfile